-- 5.4 There are a number of key features in the latest MTFS position as at November 2019 resulting from the roll forward of the 2019/20 Local Government Finance Settlement to 2020/21 and the delay in the Business Rate Retention and Fair Funding reforms until 2021/22.
+- 5.5 There are a number of key features in the latest MTFS position as at January 2020 resulting from the roll forward of the 2019/20 Local Government Finance Settlement to 2020/21 and the delay in the Business Rate Retention and Fair Funding reforms until 2021/22.
 East Suffolk is in an advantageous position under the current Business Rates Retention system and deferral of the reforms will enable the council to benefit from another year of the current regime.
 Combined with the roll forward of Revenue Support Grant and Rural Services Delivery Grant, this has created a favourable position for 2020/21.
 Effectively, the significant underlying budget gap previously forecast in the MTFS for East Suffolk has been deferred until 2021/22.
-Although valuable work has been done in identifying over £1.7m of operational savings, these have been largely offset by other operational and income pressures.
+Although valuable work has been done in identifying over £1.7m of operational savings, these have been largely offset by other operational and income pressures, and there are also potentially other large increases in operational expenditure over the MTFS period.
 The period from 2021/22 onwards is extremely uncertain, and the position forecasted represents a likely base scenario in terms of external funding, assuming business rates income at the current baseline level.
-In addition, from 2021/22, the Technical Consultation indicates that NHB will significantly reduce as a funding source and will probably be phased out completely in its current form. - 5.5 Consequently, budget setting for 2020/21 needs to balance the favourable one-off position that the Council finds itself in with the pressures and uncertainties of the medium term, and the underlying budget gap that needs to be addressed.
+In addition, from 2021/22, there are indications that NHB will significantly reduce as a funding source and will probably be phased out completely in its current form. - 5.6 Consequently, budget setting for 2020/21 needs to balance the favourable one-off position that the Council finds itself in with the pressures and uncertainties of the medium term, and the underlying budget gap that needs to be addressed.
 It is important that the Council's policy towards its reserves and balances, and towards income streams such as Council Tax, seeks to provide some contingency against these future pressures, and ensures the continuation of valuable programmes and initiatives, particularly those currently funded from NHB.